rgildiaz/ITI/projects/gravwell/README.md

 ### Data Ingest

 The free community edition of Gravwell has an ingest limit of 13.9 GB/day.
-While this should usually be enough for small systems, I ran into issues while trying to migrate existing data.
+While this should usually be enough for maintaining and monitoring small systems, I ran into issues while trying to migrate existing data.
 Since I had 30 GB of data total, it was impossible to ingest it all in one day.

 ### Ingest Anything